tellor-io/telliot-feeds/docs/getting-started.md

     telliot config init

-The default configuration files are created in a folder called `telliot` in the user's home folder:
+The default configuration files are created in a folder called `telliot` in the user's home folder.

-    ~/telliot
-        ├── chains.json
-        ├── endpoints.yaml
-        └── main.yaml

 To view your current configuration at any time: